uikit/uikit-site/docs/pages/toggle.md

 <p class="toggle2" hidden>Bazinga!</p>
 ```

-**Note:** In this example we added the `hidden` attribute to one of the items, so that only the other item will be shown.
+**Note** In this example we added the `hidden` attribute to one of the items, so that only the other item will be shown.
 The toggle will switch visible states between both elements.

 ***